MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/s/subclass.md

 # subclass

 Don't use as a verb.
-Use a common verb, such as *create a subclass*, instead.
+Use a common verb, such as *create a subclass,* instead.